jeffbeard/artifex/README.md

 - Performs mandatory security assessments on all found skills
 - Provides detailed security guidance for safe skill adoption
 - Rates skills as SAFE, REVIEW NEEDED, or UNSAFE

 **Location:** `skills/skill-finder/`

+### project-namer
+**Description:** Use Claude to generate project names

+**Features:**
+- Has a questionnaire that starts with a description of the project or initiative
+- It will ask about languages to use, themes/vibe, whether to consider invented words, and other relevant information.
+- Produces a details list of words with their etymlogy, pronounciation, justification for inclusion, then a top 3 recommendations list.

+**Location:** `skills/skill-finder/`